MAHDI-Imen/M-M/logs.md

 - [ ] Apply augmentations : spatial((rotation, crop), ): one at a time and then together.
 Intensity(Blur, Gaussian noise, gamma augmentation, Brightness) : Make this as a pipeline
 - [ ] Early stopping
 - [ ] Use CrossEntropyLoss instead of BCEwithlogits
-- [ ] Results of A: results just on validation